The questions you'd ask if I were standing here

 What even is SafeFeed?

 It's a private video feed for your kid that you fill yourself.
 You share videos to it from YouTube, TikTok, Facebook, Instagram, X, Reddit, or your camera roll.
 Your kid opens a separate app on their device and sees just those videos — no algorithm, no autoplay, no ads.
-Runs on Android, coming to iOS, $4.99/month with the first 30 days free and no credit card to start.
+Runs on Android, coming to iOS.

 How is this different from YouTube Kids?

-Will it work with Qustodio / Bark / Circle / Screen Time / Family Link?
+Will it work with Qustodio / Bark / Circle / Aura / Norton Family / Screen Time / Family Link?

-Yes.
+Yep.
 They do different jobs and don't fight.
-The blocking tools handle "no" — keeping your kid out of stuff they shouldn't see.
+Those tools handle "no" — keeping your kid out of stuff they shouldn't see.
 SafeFeed handles "yes" — giving them something good when they pick the device up.
 I run Family Link + SafeFeed on my own kids' setup.
-More detail on each tool here if you want the full breakdown.
+Full breakdown of each tool here.

 Is it actually safe for kids?

-Designed that way from the start.
-Your kid never enters an email or personal info — just a nickname and age range, both managed by you.
-The kid app collects no advertising IDs, runs no third-party analytics, and shows no ads.
+Designed that way from day one.
+Your kid never types in an email or personal info — just a nickname and age range, both entered by you.
+The kid app doesn't collect advertising IDs, doesn't run third-party analytics, and shows zero ads.
 COPPA and UK GDPR-K compliant.
-The only content reaching them is what you specifically sent — there's no path for SafeFeed to serve them anything you didn't pick.
-You can delete your family's data from the Settings screen any time, no email-the-support-team gymnastics.
+The only content that reaches them is what you specifically sent — there's no path for SafeFeed to serve them anything you didn't pick.
+Settings has a one-tap "delete my family's data" — no email-the-support-team gymnastics.

 How do I install it?

-You install the parent app on your phone, the kid app on your kid's device.
+Parent app on your phone, kid app on your kid's device.
 Sign up in the parent app, add your kid, get a 6-digit family code, type it into the kid app.
 Done.
-The download page has the step-by-step if you want it visual.
+Step-by-step on the download page if you want it visual.

 What platforms can I share from?

 YouTube, TikTok, Facebook, Instagram, X, Reddit, and your camera roll.
-You hit the standard Share button in any of those apps, pick SafeFeed, and the video shows up on your kid's device a few seconds later.
+Hit the standard Share button in any of those, pick SafeFeed, video shows up on your kid's device a few seconds later.

 Briefly.
-The video has to pass through our backend to get from the source platform to your kid's device.
-Once every recipient confirms they've downloaded it, we delete the file — usually within minutes.
-Metadata (title, source URL, who sent what to whom) sticks around for 12 months so you have a history view, then it's gone too.
+The video has to pass through our system to get from the source platform to your kid's device.
+Once every recipient confirms they got it, we delete the file — usually within minutes.
+The metadata (title, source URL, who sent what to whom) sticks around for 12 months so you have a history view, then it's gone too.
 We don't sell it, scan it, or use it for anything other than getting it to your kid.
 There's no analytics company in the loop.

 How much?

 $4.99/month or $44.99/year (which is 25% off if you're committed).
 Base plan covers one admin parent, one sharer (so two adults total), and up to four kids.
 Need more?
-Extra child accounts are $1.99/month, extra sharer slots are $1.99/month.
-The free trial is genuinely free — no credit card required to start, you only get charged if you decide to keep it after 30 days.
+Extra kid accounts are $1.99/month, extra sharer slots are $1.99/month.
+The free trial is genuinely free — no credit card required to start.
+You only get charged if you decide to keep it after 30 days.

 What happens when a video ends?

 It ends.
 Black screen.
-The kid taps back to see the feed and chooses something else, or they put the device down.
-There is no "next video," no countdown, no algorithm guessing what they want next.
-This is intentional — the autoplay disappearing is the single biggest behaviour change you'll see in your kid.
+The kid taps back to the feed to pick something else, or they put the device down.
+No "next video," no countdown, no algorithm guessing.
+This is intentional — autoplay disappearing is the single biggest behaviour change you'll notice in your kid.

 Can my kid send videos back to me?

 Not yet.
-The kid app is receive-only on purpose right now — keeps the surface area small, keeps the privacy story simple, and means there's no way for the kid app to be a back-door for content I didn't think about.
-Two-way messaging is on the roadmap but I want to ship it carefully.
+The kid app is receive-only on purpose right now — keeps the surface small, keeps the privacy story simple, and means there's no back-door for content I didn't think about.
+Two-way messaging is on the roadmap; I want to ship it carefully.

 What if a video stops working?